-Other times the signs are not so clear.
-The general rule of thumb is to change your mattress every 7–10 years.
-However, this can vary based on a number of factors, and there’s no alarm that goes off telling you to change your mattress.
+In general, the rule of thumb is to replace your mattress every 7–10 years.
+However, this timeline varies based on a number of factors, and mattresses don’t have internal timers.

 |Mattress Type||Average Lifespan|